 People have used the active ingredients in natural health products for thousands of years to help health and to treat illness.
 Sometimes those natural products are the basis for some of today's common medicines.
 For example, people have used willow bark tea for centuries to relieve fever.
 Pharmaceutical companies eventually identified the chemical in willow bark that relieved fever and used that knowledge to produce aspirin.

 The Natural and Non-Prescription Health Products Directorate (NNHPD), within the Health Products and Food Branch of Health Canada, regulates natural health products in Canada.
 Natural health products must be reviewed and approved by the NNHPD before they can be sold in Canada.

 People use natural health products for many health conditions.

-Researchers have found that some natural health products do not help prevent or treat certain health problems.
+Researchers have found that some natural health products do not help prevent certain health problems.
 For example, beta-carotene and vitamin E do not lower risk of heart disease or heart attack.

-Not all herbs and other natural health products are safe.
-If you are unsure about the safety of a supplement or herb, talk to your doctor, pharmacist, or dietitian.
+Not all natural health products are safe.
+If you are unsure about the safety of a natural health product, talk to your doctor, pharmacist, or dietitian.